Leelu55/Articulus/README.md

 - [x] prevent unallowed state transitions by using a map of allowedStateTransitions when setting state
 - [x] Deployments to PlayStore
   - [ ] set the correct deployment version in bitrise workflow
-- [ ] Specify and implement statistics screen features
+- [x] Specify and implement statistics screen features
 - [ ] Design ConfigScreen
 - [ ] Specify and implement FAQ tab screen
 - [ ] Grammar hints ("Words ending on 'schaft' are feminin")
 - [ ] Content creation for about page, imprint, etc.
-- [ ] speed up animations and transitions
+- [x] speed up animations and transitions
 - [ ] More code testing
 - [ ] implement back button
+- [ ] implement savedLessons as dropdown list with dfropdon items to show in StatisticsScreen
 - [ ] Refactor Code
 - [x] https://github.com/ak1394/react-native-tts#no-text-to-speech-engine-installed-on-android
 - [ ] Refactor Design (Colors, Fonts, UX, responsive)